rathore-2002/Music-Studio/README.md

 # Music-Studio
-Build general layout of a music player website by using HTML , CSS and JAVASCRIPT
+Build general layout of a music player website by using HTML and CSS.